Kimberly-Lin/pixly/README.md

     ```

 ## More to-do:
-- Build tagging system to images
+- Create a column in database table for tags
-- Create search function by tags or titles
+- Build route to enable searching by tags and titles
-- Implement tests
-- Implement TypeScript to all front-end code